lukensmall/pkg_ping/README.md

 It automatically discovers whether you are running a release vs a current or beta snapshot!

-It defaults to precaching your dns server by looking up a mirror's ip address(es);
-this way, there is no inconsistency caused by ftp timed with inconsistent dns query times.
+It defaults to precaching your dns server by looking up a mirror's ip address(es) so there is no inconsistency caused by determining ftp download speed with inconsistent dns query times.

 It restarts for most initial ftp call error cases which can be fixed with a different random number.